HMS Prince of Wales (R09): 2023 aircraft and UAV trials

 A Mojave UAV aboard HMS Prince of Wales; during trials, the aircraft successfully launched and recovered from the ship.

 In September 2023, Prince of Wales began a series of trials with different UAV systems intended for resupply.
-Once in the Channel the ship’s company will conduct trials with UK-firm W Autonomous Systems to assess the feasibility of drones delivering supplies to Royal Navy vessels at sea – initially flying in up to 100kg of stores.
+Once in the Channel the ship's company will conduct trials with UK-firm W Autonomous Systems to assess the feasibility of drones delivering supplies to Royal Navy vessels at sea – initially flying in up to 100kg of stores.
 W Autonomous WAS platform is a twin-engine light alloy twin boom aircraft capable of carrying a payload of 100kg up to 1000km.
 Later in the year, the carrier was expected to operate in US waters for broader trials with platforms including the MV-22B Osprey and Mojave UAV.

 On 15 November a General Atomics Mojave unmanned aerial vehicle (UAV) took off from and then landed back on board Prince of Wales, with the aircraft carrier situated off the east coast of the United States.
 This marked a point in time where the Mojave Remotely Piloted Air System (RPAS) drone is the largest uncrewed vehicle to have flown from a non-US Navy carrier.
 Noted for its short take-off and landing (STOL) capability, the UAV's take-off was conducted at an angle across the flight deck and did not utilise the main ramp.
 It is expected that the results of these trials will interest many international partners.

 Exercise Steadfast Defender 2024

 On 12 February 2024, Prince of Wales sailed for Norway to participate in Exercise Steadfast Defender replacing HMS Queen Elizabeth which was suffering from an issue with a propeller shaft coupling preventing her from deploying.
-She embarked F-35Bs from 617 Squadron and AgustaWestland AW159 Wildcat helicopters from 847 Naval Air Squadron.
+She embarked F-35B Lightnings from 617 Squadron RAF and AgustaWestland AW159 Wildcat helicopters from 847 Naval Air Squadron.
 Prince of Wales returned to HMNB Portsmouth on 26 March.